 Hold and drag Rectangle Tool over the Tilemap to draw a rectangular shape, which is filled with the selected Tile(s).

 Use the Picker Tool to pick a Tile from the Tilemap or Tilemap palette; hold and drag over multiple Tiles to select more at once.
 The active tool switches to the Paintbrush Tool once a selection is made, to allow you to paint immediately on the Tilemap with the selected Tile(s).

-Use the Erase Tool to erase Tiles from the Tilemap by selecting them while the tool is enabled.
-To erase a larger area at once, hold and drag the Erase Tool to the desired size in the Tilemap Palette, then paint over Tiles you want to delete on the Tilemap.
+Use the Eraser Tool to erase Tiles from the Tilemap by selecting them while the tool is enabled.
+To erase a larger area at once, hold and drag the Eraser Tool to the desired size in the Tilemap Palette, then

-The Fill Tool is used to fill a contiguous area of empty cells or identical Tiles with the selected Tile.
+The Fill Tool is used to fill a contiguous area of the same Tile or empty cells with the selected Tile.
 Select the Tile to use as the Fill by selecting it from the Tilemap Palette.
-This tool cannot be used with multiple Tiles.
+Multiple Tiles cannot be selected for this Tool.

 First select the target Tilemap from the Active Target dropdown in the Tilemap Palette window or from the Hierarchy window.
-The Tilmap Focus On dropdown menu is found at the bottom right of the Scene ViewAn interactive view into the world you are creating.
-You use the Scene View to select and position scenery, characters, cameras, lights, and all other types of Game Object.
-More info
+The Tilmap Focus On dropdown menu is found at the bottom right of the Scene View.

 Select the Focus On target from the options in the dropdown menu:

 |No target is selected.